Posted by Steve Newbauer

 The braces like pictured above which employ the plastic mounts shown are not desirable in my book.
 A few times I have had the fenders get chunks broken out of them where the braces attach.
 When that happens I have had to relocate the braces to get to a place where I can reattach them.
 I have learned something about attaching these braces which helps.
 The small screw which is used in the plastic part that attaches to the fender should not be allowed to go “thru” the plastic fender as if it does it weakens that area of the fender considerably and is the main cause of those areas breaking out.
 So now I just tighten the screw until the tip of the screw slightly penetrates the plastic fender enough to hold it.
 I have not had anymore chunks breaking out since I started doing this.

-Most fenders are plastic, but some folks use wooden, steel or carbon fiber fenders.
+Most fenders are plastic, but some folks use wooden, steel, aluminum (or aluminum alloy) or carbon fiber fenders.
+We can all do what we want but as for me I would not even consider riding without fenders.